ploetz-zeller/symbio-documentation/docs/power-users/PowerBI with ODS2.0/Star Schema Model.md

 |:--:|
 | <b>Fig.1 - Star-schema for schema name TestCollection_Showcase_processes_en_US</b>|

-With a star schema, the Fields list is  **much easier to navigate**.
+With a star schema, the fields list is  **much easier to navigate**.
 Star schemas make your data model much cleaner and easier to use.
 Star-schema also makes DAX expressions much simpler compared to DAX expressions made for a schema with one wide flat table.
 It will be shorter, easier to write, easier to read, and easier to maintain.

 ## Models used in our star-schema

 Before going through the details of our star-schema, it  is important to know that we have a number of schemas in our Datawarehouse, these can be categorized under the following schema names:
-- CollectionName__StorageName_processes: includes all processes whether in english or german culture and whether released or not
+- CollectionName__StorageName_processes: includes **all processes** whether in english or german culture and whether released or not
 - CollectionName__StorageName_processes_en_US: includes processes **only in english** culture and whether released or not
 - CollectionName__StorageName_processes_de_DE: includes processes **only in german** culture and whether released or not
 - CollectionName__StorageName_released_processes: includes **only released** processes whether in english or german culture